Quantization of (-1)-Shifted Derived Poisson Manifolds: -operators on Berezinian half-densities

 and therefore we conclude that the terms of order $n+m-2$ must also vanish, since the parity of the order does not coincide with the adjoint condition.
 Hence $[\Delta,\Delta']$ is an operator of order at most $n+m-3$. \end{proof}

-\begin{proposition} The space of all first order self-adjoint operators is a Lie algebra, which is canonically isomorphic to the Lie algebra of vector fields on $\Cc{M}$.
-Specifically, if $\Delta$ is a first order self-adjoint operator of degree $l$, then it is necessarily the Lie derivative of a degree $l$ vector field on $\Cc{M}$. \end{proposition}
+\begin{proposition} The space of all first order anti-self-adjoint operators is a Lie algebra, which is canonically isomorphic to the Lie algebra of vector fields on $\Cc{M}$.
+Specifically, if $\Delta$ is a first order anti-self-adjoint operator of degree $l$, then it is necessarily the Lie derivative along a degree $l$ vector field on $\Cc{M}$. \end{proposition}

 \begin{proof} In local coordinates $(x^a)$, any first order differential operator of homogeneous degree takes the appearance $\Delta = X^a(x)\p_a + X_0(x)$.
 The adjoint operator $\Delta^+$ is given by Eq. \eqref{Section 3 Eqn Adjoint of a first order operator}.
 Imposing the anti-self-adjoint condition $\Delta = -\Delta^+$ forces